RayBB/openlibrary-docs/Week-2:-2017-03-08-(Wednesday,-March-8)-Open-Library-Community-Call:-Agenda-&-Minutes.md

 Note:
-Charles needs a bot with admin access cares about pre-1600 books
+- Charles needs a bot with admin access
+- Current git has to our openlibrary page (dev) -- what version are we running? (use git tag)
+- @skylerbunny's PR for prioritizing oclc > isbn
+- David and charles access to VM for MARC record parsing

+cares about pre-1600 books

 What are we missing from being a good authoritative source of data?